 One of the last procedures using a catheter that a cardiovascular specialist can perform is the insertion of an embolism protection device.
 These devices, sometimes filters, are used to filter out plaque that is traveling through your blood.
 In this way, they are able to filter out the possibility of blockage when the carotid artery is narrowed or a bypass graft is being used.

 The most complex procedures that they perform, and quite possibly, the most life-saving, are heart valve replacements.
 Whether done through open-heart surgery or by a minimally-invasive procedure, the heart valve replacement procedure is one of the most important procedures to be performed.
 During an open-heart valve replacement, the patient’s heart is stopped so the doctors can repair or replace the damaged heart valve.
 However, the replacement can also be done using a catheter and minimal scarring and recovery.
 In this procedure, the catheter is loaded with a new valve and inserted via a balloon catheter or what the medical professionals call a “spring-loaded” valve.
 In both of these procedures, the cardiovascular specialist is able to replace the valve with a better valve from a organ donor or from other sources.

 The cardiovascular specialist is a medical doctor who specializes in treating heart disease, stroke and other conditions.
 With many years of training under their belt, cardiologists are trained to treat patients with the most complex of heart problems.
 Working closely with your other doctors, they will be able to treat your symptoms, and guide you on a path to better heart health.
-If you are looking for a heart doctor or cardiac specialist in Lafayette, look no further than the team at CT Cardio!
+If you are looking for a heart doctor or cardiac specialist in Lafayette, LA, look no further than the team at CT Cardio!